dfroberg/dailybrief/readme.txt

 == Changelog ==
+= 1.0.18 &mdash; 8 of February, 2019 =

+* New: Implement focus category setting; Enable briefs about a particular subject.

 = 1.0.17 &mdash; 8 of February, 2019 =

 * Fix: Ensure that the category you post Daily Briefs to is always skipped from daily brief sourcing.